awhillas/awhillas.github.io/content/alphabetica.md

 ### Deploy to the Web!

-I'm thinking of going back to Rust + Bevy (CMS game engine) + Rapier (physics) with the WASM target output so I can just deploy it to an S3 bucket and any platform can use it.
+I'm thinking of going back to Rust + Bevy (ECS game engine) + Rapier (physics) with the WASM target output so I can just deploy it to an S3 bucket and any platform can use it.
 Will mean that I can also share with my son when I'm in Sydney for extended an period.
 It will also mean no App store(s) to deal with and it will be really easy to share with anyone for testing, it just a link.

 I knew this wisdom from my web-dev days but somehow have forgotten it: _The web is the best distribution medium for digital anything._